navrinder/gangwuyou/README.md

 #####Config

 You must create a MySQL database locally and add the necessary info to `config.json`.
-You must also add a `secret` that will be used during authentication token creation.
+You must also add a `secret` that will be used during authentication token creation. `version` determines the api version in the URL. `ssl` should point to the directory and filename of your SSL key file and certificate.

 #####Database

-Before running locally, run `node db/createDatabase.js` to create the tables.
+Before running locally, run `npm run database` to create the tables.
 You must specify the database credentials in `config.json`.

 ###Routes

 All routes begin with `/api/v1`. `v1` indicates that this is version 1.
-The base URL `/` should respond with `hello world`.
-These documents can be viewed by visiting `/readme`.
+The version can be set in `config.json`.

 ###Authorization